godotengine/godot-docs/tutorials/3d/procedural_geometry/index.rst

 Additionally, SurfaceTool has a few quality of life methods such as ``generate_normals()`` and ``index()``.

 ImmediateGeometry regenerates the mesh every frame, so it is much slower than ArrayMesh or SurfaceTool.
-However, if you need the geometry to change every frame anyways, it provides a much easier interface that may even be a little faster than generating an ArrayMesh every frame.
+However, if you need the geometry to change every frame anyway, it provides a much easier interface that may even be a little faster than generating an ArrayMesh every frame.

 The MeshDataTool is not fast, but it gives you access to all kinds of properties of the mesh that you don't get with the others